CTVnorthsuburbs/CTVapp/README.md

 ## Wiki

-Check out the Wiki tab here in Git hub if you have any other questions.
+Check out the Wiki tab here in CTVnorthsuburbs/CTVapp

-      How to update it on the App Store
+      How to update app on the App Store

-      Some things to get you familiar with xcode
+      Familiarize with xcode

+      About files

       ect.....